Saskatchewan Highway 924

 Highway 924 was originally designated as Highway 124, but was renumbered in the early 1980s as part of the establishment of the 900-series highways.

 Communities and recreation

-Highway 924 provides access to the communities of Dore Lake, Sled Lake and Michel Point, as well as the provincial recreation sites of Shirley Lake and Beaupré Creek.
+Highway 924 provides access to the communities of Dore Lake and Sled Lake, as well as the provincial recreation sites of Dore Lake (Michel Point), Beaupré Creek, and Shirley Lake.
 Lakes accessed from the highway include Doré Lake, Beaupré Lake, Shirley Lake, Sled Lake, and Cowan Lake.

 Shirley Lake Recreation Site (54.4881°N 107.2521°W) is accessed from a short road off of Highway 924.
 It is a small park with a boat launch on the southern shore of Shirley Lake.
 Shirley Lake is a small but deep lake.
 It is 46.52 ha in size with a depth of 18.4 m.